-Colleen Lye is Associate Professor of English at UC Berkeley.
-She received her B.A. from UC Berkeley in 1988, and her M.A. and Ph.D. from Columbia University in 1990 and 1999.
-She is the author of America's Asia: Racial Form and American Literature, 1893-1945 (Princeton University Press, 2005), a study of the making of "Asiatic racial form" through the interactions of naturalist literature and U.S. policy in an era of U.S. expansion across the Pacific.
-Currently she is working on a new project on Asian American literary formation after the 1960s and its relationship to the globalization of knowledge economies.
+Colleen Lye (Ph.D, Columbia, 1999) is Associate Professor of English at UC Berkeley.
+She is the author of America's Asia: Racial Form and American Literature, 1893-1945 (Princeton University Press, 2005), a study of the making of "Asiatic racial form" through the mutual influence of literary naturalism and U.S. immigration and foreign policy in an era of U.S. expansion across the Pacific.
+Her current book-in-progress is a literary history of the Asian American novel after 1968, wherein the novel is understood as both product of and lens onto left cultural politics and the new spirit of capitalism.

-Professor Lye is a member of the editorial boards of Representations and Inter-Asia Cultural Studies.
-Her book America's Asia was the recipient of the Cultural Studies Book Award (first prize) by the Association of Asian American Studies, a finalist for the John Hope Franklin Prize by the American Studies Association, and selected as a Choice Outstanding Academic title.
+Professor Lye is a member of the editorial boards of Representations, Inter-Asia Cultural Studies and Verge.
+Her book America's Asia was the recipient of the Cultural Studies Book Award (first prize) from the Association of Asian American Studies, a finalist for the John Hope Franklin Prize from the American Studies Association, and selected as a Choice Outstanding Academic Title.
+She is the coeditor of several special journal issues: Forms of Asia (with Christopher Bush, Representations, 2007) Financialization and the Culture Industry (with C.D.
+Blanton and Kent Puckett, Representations 2014), Peripheral Realisms (with Joseph Cleary and Jed Esty, MLQ 2012), The Humanities and the Crisis of the Public University (with Christopher Newfield and James Vernon, Representations 2011), and The Struggle for Public Education in California (with Christopher Newfield, SAQ 2011), which won the MLA's Council of Editors of Learned Journals (CELJ) Award for Best Special Issue of 2011.

 Special Section: Against the Day: The Struggle for Public Education in California.
 Ed. and Intro with Christopher Newfield.
 South Atlantic Quarterly 110:2 (Spring 2011).